-Amongst the existing studies which have been conducted on PCC, several studies have also reviewed tools commonly used in the evaluation of care delivery and services for older adults, as well as persons living with dementia.
+Amongst the existing studies conducted on PCC, several studies have also reviewed tools commonly used in the evaluation of care delivery and services for older adults, as well as persons living with dementia.
 A combination of these measures has been similarly administered in long-term care, acute care and home care settings to evaluate the multiple components and outcomes of their care approaches and interventions.6-8 Across the studies reviewed, person-centred dementia care was measured through:

-- 1. The use of proxy indicators, such as prevalence of challenging behaviours, use and dosage of psychotropic medications, and quality of life; - 2.
+- 1. Proxy indicators, such as the prevalence of challenging behaviours, use and dosage of psychotropic medications, and quality of life; - 2.
 Systematic observations of the care and services provided; - 3.
 Perceptions of care recipients and their families; - 4.
-Perceptions of care professionals working in the setting; - 5.
-Evaluation of the physical environment of the care setting; and/or (For more information on instruments that solely assess the physical environment of a care setting, please refer to this article on Design Principles & Audit Tools. - 6.
-Evaluation of the family's involvement in care. $^{6-8}$
+Perceptions of care professionals working in the care setting; - 5.
+Evaluation of the physical environment of the care setting; and/or social environment (for more information on instruments that solely assess the physical environment of a care setting, please refer to this article on Dementia-Inclusive Design Principles.) - 6.
+Evaluation of the family's involvement in care.
+6-8

-Some of these instruments are extensive and require more resources (such as manpower and time) to complete, while others are shorter, easier, and faster to complete.
-The table below lists the instruments, which a number of reviews 6-8 have summed up, compared and discussed regarding their (1) purposes, (2) how they are used, and (3) their psychometric properties:
+Some of these instruments are extensive and require more resources (e.g. manpower and time) to administer, while others are shorter and easier to administer, and require less time to complete.
+The table below lists the instruments, which reviews 6-8 have summarised, compared, and discussed regarding their (1) purposes, (2) how they are used, and (3) their psychometric properties: